 - 3.1.1 The application proposes a wind farm development at Mynydd Maen, consisting of thirteen wind turbines, each with a three-bladed rotor and maximum height to blade tip of 149.9 metres (m).
-The application also comprises associated infrastructure including: - (a) Access works improvement to the existing access together with new and improved internal wind farm tracks within the common; - (b) Crane pads at each turbine location; - (c) Turbine foundations; - (d) Underground power cables linking the turbines and the on-site substation; - (e) Temporary construction compounds, laydown areas and storage areas; - (f) Temporary borrow pits; - (g) Grid connection infrastructure including the on-site substation, control building and overhead lines linking the substation to the distribution network. - 3.1.2 As set out above, the proposals qualify as a DNS.
-The application is supported by an Environmental Statement (ES) covering a variety of environmental and technical information, including an assessment on noise, landscape and visual impact, ecology, drainage, shadow flicker and heritage. - 3.1.3 All of the turbines and infrastructure are proposed to be constructed on Mynydd Maen common. - 3.1.4 The extent and location of the proposed works and land which is proposed to be released from the common is as shown colored red at Appendix 1. - 3.1.5 Once construction has completed, the access tracks and areas immediately around the turbines will be available for use by commoners and other users of the common.
-All areas required for temporary uses, for example construction compounds, lay down areas, borrow pits will be fully reinstated and made available to all users of the common. - 3.1.6 It is proposed that the release land will be restored once decommissioning has taken place and the development site is fully reinstated. - 3.1.7 Once constructed, the access tracks and turbine hard standings will be used by maintenance staff for the wind farm.
-Crane pads will remain in situ for the duration of the operational life of the wind farm for use in the event of any specific maintenance or repair requirements.
+The application also comprises associated infrastructure including: - Access works improvement to the existing access together with new and improved internal wind farm tracks within the common; - (b) Crane pads at each turbine location; - (c) Turbine foundations; - (d) Underground power cables linking the turbines and the on-site substation; - (e) Temporary construction compounds, laydown areas and storage areas; - (f) Temporary borrow pits; - (g) Grid connection infrastructure including the on-site substation, control building and overhead lines linking the substation to the distribution network. - 3.1.2 As set out above, the proposals qualify as a DNS.
+The application is also Environmental Impact Assessment (EIA) development and is, therefore, supported by an Environmental Statement (ES) covering a variety of environmental and technical information, including an assessment on noise, landscape and visual impact, ecology, drainage, shadow flicker and heritage. - 3.1.3 All of the turbines and infrastructure are proposed to be constructed on Mynydd Maen common. - 3.1.4 The extent and location of the temporary construction area is as shown coloured magenta at Appendix 1. - 3.1.5 Once constructed all areas required for temporary uses, for example construction compounds, lay down areas, crane pads, borrow pits will be fully reinstated and made available to all users of the common.